Witivio/vas-documentation/src/en/articles/build_your_chatbot.md

   <img :src="$withBase('/assets/img/en/build_your_chatbot/trialen3.png')" alt="trialen jeff chatbot witivio">
 </div>

-::: warning 💡 Good practices
+::: tip 💡 Good practice
 - In order to avoid confusing a chatbot with a person, it is recommended not to use a common first name.
 - It is also important not to mislead the user through the image: avoid adding a picture with a human appearance.
 - The photo size is 96x96 px (.jpg, .png).
 You can add or modify it later in the settings menu <strong>(Settings > Bot)</strong>.